ugbedam7/contact-manager-frontend/README.md

-# Contact Manager App Documentation
+# Contact Manager App Frontend

 ## App Description(How It Works)